OCA/rma/rma_sale_stock_restocking_fee_invoicing/README.rst

 This module extends the standard RMA flow and the behavior of ``sale_stock_restocking_fee_invoicing`` by allowing:

 - Fixed or percentage-based restocking fees.
+- Restocking fees configurable on the RMA operation or directly on the RMA itself.
--  Automatic fee application during RMA receipt.
+- Automatic fee application at last step of RMA receipt.
 - Integration with different refund strategies:

   - Update sale order quantity.
   - Manual refund after receipt.

 **Table of contents**